haroldm2598/Project-Tic-Tac-Toe/src/readme files/readme.md

 - JSON stringify is the problem
 - Solve using one only condition statement var === 'X'
 - Only one problem and good to go the problem is the once
+- Get only the eventOptions not the entire eventFunction